FIYS 105 Music in Chicago

 FIYS 180 Philosophy of Humans and Animals

 Western philosophers since Aristotle—at least—have claimed that human beings, as a species and alone among species, are capable of complex reasoning.
 The seventeenth-century French philosopher Descartes, famously, denied that non-human animals have minds or could think, claiming that they are essentially robots.
 From these kinds of premises, philosophers have inferred a wide range of ethical and religious claims, e.g., it is ethically permissible to eat non-human animals.
 Alternative claims, however, have just as long a history.
 In this course, we will read and discuss an array of philosophical opinions on the similarities and differences between humans and other animals, and the practices of industrial farming, training animals to work or entertain, building and patronizing zoos, animal experimentation, and other controversial topics.
-Because of conflicts with field trips, fall and winter athletes should not register for this course.
+This course requires participation in some evening and/or weekend field trips or events, so consider your other commitments (such as off-campus employment or a fall/winter sports participation) as you identify courses of interest to you.

 FIYS 189 Public Sculpture in Chicago

 This course is devoted to a first-hand examination of public sculpture in Chicago and its suburbs.
 Using intensive field study with photographic documentation, background readings and research, group discussions, individual research-based and analytical writings, and the development of an original public sculpture proposal, students will gain insight into the factors involved in the ideation, planning, funding and execution of public sculpture in urban and suburban venues.
 The class will tackle problems of community interest, artistic invention and intervention, accessibility, patronage, “name-branding,” and symbolism in an effort to gain practical academic skills while learning about an important facet of the rich cultural experience that Chicago holds for residents, commuters and tourists.
-Because of conflicts with field trips, fall and winter athletes should not register for this course.
+This course requires participation in some evening and/or weekend field trips or events, so consider your other commitments (such as off-campus employment or a fall/winter sports participation) as you identify courses of interest to you.

 Are you curious about what is known and what is yet undefined in the realm of black holes, dark matter, dark energy, and other stuff of the Universe?
 What leads to the patterns of stars in the sky?
 What about the scientific evidence drives SETI astronomers and the NASA teams for Kepler space telescope exoplanet search and the Mars Curiosity rover mission to seek evidence of extraterrestrial life?
 Why are today’s scientists more excited about how fast the universe expands than they are about the 1920’s revelation that the universe is expanding?
 Gain insights into these and other current questions about astronomy and cosmology as we address topics from a perspective that you, scientist or scientifically curious, will find enriching and enlightening.
-Because of conflicts with evening class meetings, fall and winter athletes should not register for this course.
+This course requires participation in evening and/or weekend field trips or events, so consider your other commitments (such as off-campus employment or a fall/winter sports participation) as you identify courses of interest to you.

 FIYS 196 American Playwrights in Chicago

 Chicago is home to a vivid and diverse theater scene that includes everything from tiny stages in the back rooms of bars to glitzy Broadway-style productions.
 This course will examine a selection of American-authored plays from the Chicago season as the materials for an introduction to literary studies.
 As such, the course considers the plays we see and read as an occasion to develop skills in critical thinking, research, and writing.
 A secondary objective is to connect the various plays to particular moments or themes in American history and culture.
 We will proceed from the acquisition of a simple critical vocabulary for describing a play’s form and content, through character study, to more complex questions of the director’s decisions in taking a play from the page to the stage.
-Because of conflicts with field trips, fall and winter athletes should not register for this course.
+This course requires participation in some evening and/or weekend field trips or events, so consider your other commitments (such as off-campus employment or a fall/winter sports participation) as you identify courses of interest to you.